These programmes sound fantastic... how do I sign up?

 Just fill in the enrolment form (mainly for emergency contact details and to learn about your young person's personality so the programmes can be tailored to the young people attending).
 Alternatively, you can head to the "Upcoming Programmes" and click on the "book now" of the programme you are interested in and it will take you to an email template to send to Kirsty.

 Do you need to sign up for the whole programme?

 Ideally you would sign up for a full school holiday week programme or term of after school sessions to get the most benefit from developing consistent mindful practices.
 However Kirsty is open to flexibility and understands that you may already have previous commitments on certain days so is happy to communicate with you and come up with a mutual beneficial arrangement.

-Kirsty is keen to plant the seeds of positive well-being whether your young person/people come to one or 100 sessions; another reason why Kirsty delivers stand-alone workshops that young people can drop in and out of depending on their schedule.
+Kirsty is keen to plant the seeds of positive well-being whether your young person/people come to one or 100 sessions; another reason why Kirsty delivers one-off workshops that young people can drop in and out of depending on their schedule.

-Can my young person/people come for a trial?
+Can young people come for a trial?